tdmg-traisimove/traisimove-admin-dashboard/README.md

 - `data_uuids_columns_exclude`: It used to specify a list of column names that should be excluded from the uuids data that is displayed on the Data page.
 It includes valid columns from the **Stage_uuids** collection.
 Valid columns are specified in the following sections.
+- `data_demographics_columns_exclude`: It used to specify a list of column names that should be excluded from the demographics data that is displayed on the Data page.

 ### Token Page
 - `token_generate`: User can generate new tokens in the Token page.